Charles McIlrath

-Charles McIlrath was an American politician who served as the second state auditor of Minnesota from 1861 to 1873 as a member of the Republican Party.

-In 1874, following his tenure as Minnesota State Auditor, McIlrath was indicted on 26 counts of felony and malfeasance in office.
+Charles McIlrath (March 11, 1829 – January 7, 1910) was an American politician and real estate dealer who served as the second state auditor of Minnesota from 1861 to 1873 as a member of the Republican Party.
+In 1874, following his tenure as state auditor, McIlrath was indicted on 26 counts of felony and malfeasance in office.

 Early life

-McIlrath was born in Cuyahoga County, Ohio.
+McIlrath was born on March 11, 1829, in Cleveland, Ohio.

 Career

-McIlrath served as the second state auditor of Minnesota from 1861 to 1873 as a member of the Republican Party.
+McIlrath served four terms as the second state auditor of Minnesota, holding office from 1861 to 1873 as a member of the Republican Party.

-McIlrath defeated opponents Herman Trott and J. H. Weiser in the 1861 general election.
-He received more than 21,000 votes, with fewer than 35,000 votes being cast in the race.